run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/configuration/generate-reports-tickets.md

 title: Generate reports - Request and Incident management
-Description: Generate reports – Ticket management
+Description: It allows you to generate reports in various ways about request and indent management
 #Generate reports - Request and Incident management

 ##Generate reports of causes and solutions